the-rdk/the-rdk.github.io/content/book/the_enchiridion.md

 To accept the dice however they happen to fall.
 Having the toolkit to make the best of failure sets a foundation from which we can pursue our desires with genuine effort.

-Where the Enchiridion would have you avoid disappointment, I would rather have the strength to endure it.
+Where the Enchiridion would have you avoid disappointment, I would rather have the strength of character to endure it.
 Even with these flaws, the book remains an interesting collection of wisdom and a worthwhile read.